 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Nome is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Nome is a city of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Nome who work in office and administrative support (16.78%), management occupations (12.06%) and teaching (8.47%).

 Setting & Lifestyle

 One of the nice things about Nome is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Quite often, nautical areas such as these attract visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Being a small city, Nome does not have a public transit system used by locals to get to and from work.